v1.1.1 · for VS Code & Cursor

 For pre‑release builds or fully air‑gapped setups.
 Pull the repo, build, then load via Command Palette → Install from VSIX.

-# 1. clone & build $git clone https://github.com/KuldipsinhParmar/dev-clock-tracker $cd dev-clock-tracker/extension $npm install && npm run compile # 2. press F5 in VS Code for dev mode # or install the built vsix: $code --install-extension dev-code-tracker-1.0.0.vsix
+# 1. clone & build $git clone https://github.com/KuldipsinhParmar/dev-code-tracker $cd dev-code-tracker/extension $npm install && npm run compile # 2. press F5 in VS Code for dev mode # or install the built vsix: $code --install-extension dev-code-tracker-1.1.1.vsix

 Optional · self‑hosted